 Treatment aims to integrate the patient’s separate personalities and the characteristics each represents while coming to recognize, remember, and relive memories of the trauma to develop effective and healthy coping mechanisms.
 Over time, the individual experiences longer stretches without memory loss and is increasingly more able to cope during the times when personalities take over.

 Interviews may be lengthy and involve hypnosis or even a sedative when necessary.
 Psychiatrists who work with DID will use techniques to interact with the patient’s alter-personalities, often speaking directly to them.

 Medications such as antidepressants, anti-psychotics, and anti-anxiety treatments are often prescribed to help with accompanying symptoms but not as a cure for DID.
 There are no medicines to treat DID directly.

-In addition to psychotherapy, numerous other treatments are found to be helpful, including neurofeedback, meditation, yoga, or other calming, self-directed exercise regimens.
+In addition to psychotherapy, numerous other Dissociative Identity Disorder Treatment in Irvine are found to be helpful, including neurofeedback, meditation, yoga, or other calming, self-directed exercise regimens.
 Eating a healthy diet and getting daily exercise are part of every DID extended treatment in one form or another, personalized to the individual.

 Patients learn life-management skills to incorporate healthy eating and sleeping habits and better cope with moments that could otherwise lead to a shift in personalities.